Peltocephalus maturin

 Peltocephalus maturin is an extinct species of podocnemidid river turtle closely related to the big-headed Amazon River turtle (Peltocephalus dumerilianus) that lived during the Late Pleistocene and Early Holocene in what is now Brazil.
-P. maturin is known from a singular lower jaw of enormous size, with estimates suggesting its carapace may have reached lengths of around 1.70 m.
+P. maturin is known from a singular lower jaw of enormous size, with estimates suggesting its carapace may have reached lengths around 1.70 m.
 This would make it one of the largest freshwater turtles in history, comparable in size to the Paleocene podocnemidid Carbonemys and only exceeded by the Miocene podocnemidid Stupendemys.
 Like its closest relative, it was likely an omnivore, the narrow cutting surface of its lower jaw unsuited for strict herbivory or durophagy.

 History and naming

 Peltocephalus maturin was described in 2024 on the basis of specimen MERO.PV.H 007, a partial lower jaw discovered by gold miners within the Taquaras Quarry of Rondônia, Brazil.
 Since the Rio Madeira Formation is the only geological unit exposed at this quarry, the fossil is subsequently assumed to be Late Pleistocene to Early Holocene in age.

 The species name references Maturin, a recurring entity in the works of Stephen King said to be a giant turtle that created the universe.
-King in turn derived the name from the character of Stephen Maturin from Patrick O'Brian's novel H.M.S.
-Surprise, in which he names a giant tortoise.
+King, in turn, derived the name from the character of Stephen Maturin from Patrick O'Brian's novel HMS Surprise, in which he names a giant tortoise.

 Description

-Although the type material of Peltocephalus maturin is restricted to an incomplete mandible, a lot of information has been derived from this material.
-The mandibular symphysis are fused, clearly placing the animal within Pelomedusoides.
+Although the type material of P. maturin is restricted to an incomplete mandible, much information has been derived from this material.
+The mandibular symphysis is fused, clearly placing the animal within Pelomedusoides.
 The labial and lingual ridges, which are located to either side of the triturating (cutting or grinding) surface of the lower jaw, are straight, which sets them apart from the curved ridges seen in species of Podocnemis, the South American river turtles.
-It further differs from species of that genus by having a U-shaped outline of the midline of the lingual ridges and a lingual platform that is located towards the back on the mandible, ventrally (below) to the triturating surface and the symphyseal fossa.
-This fossa contains two pits, which can be used to differentiate the mandible of Peltocephalus maturin from the extant Madagascan big-headed turtle of the genus Erymnochelys.
-Impressions left by the rhamphotheca, the outermost keratinous layer of the beak, indicate that its back edge sloped dorsoventrally (from the top to the bottom of the jaw), whereas in both Podocnemis and Erymnochelys it slopes posteroventrally, meaning both down and towards the back of the jaw.
-A striking feature of Peltocephalus maturin is the greatly enlarged symphyseal hook that is formed at the tip of the lower jaw.
-The fact that this hook ends above the coronoid process, together with the lingual platform and the presence of two pits located within the symphyseal fossa, clearly identify it as a relative of the Big-headed Amazon River turtle, thus its placement within the genus Peltocephalus.
+It further differs from species of that genus by having a U-shaped outline of the midline of the lingual ridges and a lingual platform located towards the back on the mandible, ventrally (below) to the triturating surface and the symphyseal fossa.
+This fossa contains two pits, which can be used to differentiate the mandible of P. maturin from the extant Madagascan big-headed turtle of the genus Erymnochelys.
+Impressions left by the rhamphotheca, the outermost keratinous layer of the beak, indicate that its back edge sloped dorsoventrally (from the top to the bottom of the jaw), whereas in both Podocnemis and Erymnochelys, it slopes posteroventrally, meaning both down and towards the back of the jaw.
+A striking feature of P. maturin is the greatly enlarged symphyseal hook formed at the tip of the lower jaw.
+The fact that this hook ends above the coronoid process, together with the lingual platform and the presence of two pits located within the symphyseal fossa, clearly identify it as a relative of the big-headed Amazon River turtle, thus its placement within the genus Peltocephalus.